Identifying the Core Message

 Supporting Data and External References

 The impact of a good storyteller's influence is supported by research in communication and psychology.
 Studies indicate that presentations delivered with enthusiasm and confidence are more persuasive and are rated more favorably by audiences (Journal of Personality and Social Psychology).
-Furthermore, a study by the University of Minnesota found that speakers who effectively use storytelling techniques can increase audience retention rates by up to 70%, highlighting the critical role of the presenter in ensuring the message not only is delivered but sticks.
+Furthermore, a study by the University of Minnesota found that speakers who effectively use engaging product presentation scripts can increase audience retention rates by up to 70%, highlighting the critical role of the presenter in ensuring the message not only is delivered but sticks.

 Using Visuals to Enhance Your Story